DM8tyProgrammer/mighty-articles/editor-config.md

 Many IDEs provide a mechanism for code formatting configuration.
 This configuration can be exported to a file in an IDE specific file.

-A team member configures; distribute configuration file within the team to avoid rework by other team members.
-They import the configuration file into their IDE.
-Thus, the code standard is shared and applied.
+A team member configures; distributes configuration file within the team to avoid rework by other team members.
+They import the configuration file into their IDE; thus, the code standard is shared and applied.

 The above exercise brings up: